...

 Chirping (Seasonal)

-We often hear about a furnace making a squeaking or chirping noise during the first cold snap of the year.
-Cold pulleys and belts can cause a furnace making a whining noise as they “wake up” after a long summer of inactivity.
+Furnaces often make a squeaking or chirping noise during the first cold snap of the year.
+Cold pulleys and belts can cause a furnace to make a whining noise as they “wake up” after a long summer of inactivity.

 If the sound vanishes after a minute, it is likely just the system settling.
 If it persists, the pulleys may need alignment.